+On one side we had digital deniers who thought our forecast was too high.
 They didn’t believe customers would switch from other channels (mainly because they didn’t shop online themselves).

 Results from that experience

 The shape of the sales chart was similar to the shape of the product life cycle.
-Lower at the start but with a definite tipping point where rapid growth took off.
+Lower at the start.
+But with a definite tipping point where rapid growth took off.

 Conclusion - the e-Commerce forecast

-You can use statistical techniques like linear regression, correlation and cluster analysis to analyse historic sales and marketing data, and make e-Commerce forecasts more accurate.
+Use statistical techniques like linear regression, correlation and cluster analysis to analyse historic sales and marketing data, and make e-Commerce forecasts more accurate.